selfdefined/web-app/11ty/definitions/circle-the-wagons.md

 - text: What does circle the wagons mean
   href: https://www.wisegeek.com/what-does-circle-the-wagons-mean.htm
 - text: >-
-Circle the wagons will come out of will come out of next printings of Robin Benway's FAR FROM THE TREE
+  Circle the wagons will come out of will come out of next printings of Robin Benway\'s FAR FROM THE TREE
   href: https://americanindiansinchildrensliterature.blogspot.com/2017/12/circle-wagons-will-come-out-of-next.html
 alt_words:
 - collect the team